Infineon/optiga-nbt-lib-c-mtb/README.md

 ### Alternative host microcontroller

-For the evaluation of the OPTIGA&trade; Authenticate NBT, other host boards than the [OPTIGA&trade; Authenticate NBT Development Kit's](https://www.infineon.com/OPTIGA-Authenticate-NBT-Dev-Kit) default host board [(PSoC™ 62S2 Wi-Fi Bluetooth&reg; Prototyping Kit)](https://www.infineon.com/CY8CPROTO-062S2-43439) may be desired.
+For the evaluation of the OPTIGA&trade; Authenticate NBT, other host boards than the [OPTIGA&trade; Authenticate NBT Development Kit's](https://www.infineon.com/OPTIGA-Authenticate-NBT-Dev-Kit) default host board [(PSOC™ 62S2 Wi-Fi Bluetooth&reg; Prototyping Kit)](https://www.infineon.com/CY8CPROTO-062S2-43439) may be desired.
 The easiest option to evaluate the OPTIGA&trade; Authenticate NBT in an alternative microcontroller setup is by utilizing the [OPTIGA&trade; Authenticate NBT Development Shield](https://www.infineon.com/OPTIGA-Authenticate-NBT-Dev-Shield) and connecting it to the desired host microcontroller (board).
 See the OPTIGA&trade; Authenticate NBT Development Shield's [product page](https://www.infineon.com/OPTIGA-Authenticate-NBT-Dev-Shield) for more information.

 **Table 1.
 Mapping of the OPTIGA&trade; Authenticate NBT Development Shield's pins to a an alternative microcontroller board**